lazywhite/lang/backend/go/note.md

 57. "uintptr" type is an integer type that is large enough to hold the bit pattern of any pointer
 58. "label" and "goto"
 59. no "interpreter" interface in go
+60. "GOPATH"  just like "PATH", you can have a list of "GOPATH"
+61. append(), cap(), delete(), len()
+62. when multiply different type of data, you should convert them to same type firstly
+63. if you use same rand.Seed(<number>), you will get a same rand.Intn(<number>)
+64. named return value, use return variable in function and just return
+65. short assignment is not available outside "func" body
+66. zero value: 0 for numeric types, false for boolean type and "" for string, "nil" for slice, "nil" for map
+67. const cannot be declared by using short assignment
+68. when declaring a const, type could be omitted
+69. you cannot define a function inside a function in Go
+70. slice could contain any type, include other slices
+71. you can skip the index or value by assigning to "_"